Misinformation and disinformation are major threats to climate action.

 Our Policy Asks

-- Falsely publicizes efforts as supportive of climate goals that in fact contribute to climate warming or contravene the scientific consensus on mitigation or adaptation, including greenwashing.
+- Falsely publicizes efforts as supportive of climate goals that in fact contribute to climate warming or contravene the scientific consensus on mitigation or adaptation, including greenwashing

 - Community content standards with accompanying monitoring and evaluation indicators.